bbc/gel-grid/README.md

 </div>
 ```

-This would create a grid with item being 50% wide.
-At the medium GEL breakpoint (600px), each item changes to 25%.
+This would create a grid with each item being 50% wide.
+At the medium GEL breakpoint (600px), the width of each item changes to 25%.

 **Core Grid Classes**

-- `gel-wrap` - the outer grid wrapper, defines the maximum width of the grid and page margins
+- `gel-wrap` - the outer grid wrapper, defines the maximum width of the grid and applies page margins
 - `gel-layout` - a grid row
 - `gel-layout__item` - an item within the grid, applies gutters between items.
 Width can be controlled using width classes